4:13 min Read

 Time is of the essence.
 Two of the biggest advantages of gene editing are its precision and efficiency.
 These advantages allow plant breeders to achieve the same objectives that could be accomplished through more traditional breeding methods — but in years instead of decades, and with greater precision than ever before.

-Gene editing is a type of plant breeding in which scientists use an enzyme like CRISPR to make targeted improvements to a plant’s DNA, typically working solely within the plant’s own family.
+Gene editing is a type of plant breeding in which scientists use a molecular tool like CRISPR to make targeted improvements to a plant’s DNA, typically working solely within the plant’s own family.
 For example, scientists used gene editing to identify a gene in tomatoes that could be rendered inoperative to make the tomatoes more tolerant to heat.

 Compared to other breeding methods, gene editing’s more efficient and targeted approach is critical to quickly adapting and responding to urgent issues like climate change.